Aishe Ghosh: Political career

 In September 2019, Ghosh was elected president of the Jawaharlal Nehru University Students' Union.
 In that role, Ghosh became involved in protests against fee hikes, library funding cuts, hostel shortages, increased electricity charges and dress and time restrictions on university students.
 Following the introduction of new rules in October 2019, the university became the most expensive central university in India.
 She held the view that state universities should not act like for-profit institutions.
 Ghosh has also taken part in protests against the removal of the university's gender sensitization committee and impunity for Atul Johri, a professor accused of sexual harassment.
 She has been critical of the Bharatiya Janata Party for perceived neglect in supporting educational institutions and accused the party of attacking the university since it came to power.

-On 5 January 2020, Ghosh was admitted to AIIMS Delhi hospital after suffering a head injury during the attack on the campus, allegedly perpetrated by the Akhil Bharatya Vidyarthi Parishad, the largest student organization in India.
+On 5 January 2020, Ghosh was admitted to AIIMS Delhi hospital after suffering a head injury during the attack on the campus, allegedly perpetrated by the Akhil Bharatiya Vidyarthi Parishad, the largest student organization in India.
 The attack on the campus received widespread coverage following which she attained national recognition in middle of the growing protest movement in India.